Bolo language

 Bolo, also known as Ngoya and Kibala, is a Bantu language of Angola that is closely related to Kimbundu.

 Name

-The only name for the language as a whole, 'Ngoya', was originally pejorative, though it is becoming increasingly accepted.
+The only name for the language as a whole, 'Ngoya', was originally pejorative, though it has become more accepted.
 'Kibala' is the Umbundu name for the central dialect, Ipala.
 'Bolo' is a peripheral dialect.

 Varieties

 The dialects of this language are Ipala, Hebó, Ucela, Mbwĩ, Bolo and Sende.